This function was developed specifically for locating transition states in enzyme-catalyzed reactions, but can be used for more general reactions.

 where ΔHfA and ΔHfB are the calculated heats of formation of A and B, respectively. "c" is a constant, in kcal/mol/Ångstrom2, and XAi and XBi are the coordinates of atom "i" in the A and B, respectively.

-Have all the files involved in the same folder.
+It is helpful to have all the files involved located in the same folder.
 Although not essential, this will make the job of defining GEO_DAT and GEO_REF easier.

 Example of a complete data set for LOCATE-TS